-Earlier I have posted about the different types of redirects and what does it refer to.
-If you read that post until the end, you will remember that I have taken the reference to the redirection WordPress plugin.
-For those who haven’t read the previous post here is the link-
+Recently, I have written about the different types of redirects and what does it mean.
+I have taken the reference of the redirection WordPress plugin to redirect and handle the NOT FOUND error.

-- Temporary redirect, permanent redirect are the types of redirects which we can use on our blog as per our requirements.
+- Temporary redirect, permanent redirect are the types of redirects that we can use on our blog as per our requirements.

-- There are various ways where we can manage the redirects in WordPress blog.
+- There are various ways where we can manage the redirects in the WordPress blog.

-Before moving forward, you need to install the Redirection WordPress plugin from the directory.
+Before moving forward, you need to install and activate the Redirection WordPress plugin.

-Before doing anything, I would suggest you analyze all the 404 page not found on your blog.
-The best thing about redirection plugin is you can easily track all the 404 errors from your blog in the 404 tab.
-This plugin will continuously monitor your blog for the 404 error and will report you if any found.
+You would need to analyze all the 404 PAGE NOT FOUND pages on your blog.
+The best thing about the redirection plugin is you can easily track all the 404 errors of your blog in the 404 tabs.

 - WP-Smush WordPress plugin to compress images

 - How to find and fix broken links in WordPress?

 You will see the redirect link, at the bottom of each not found link, click on that and provide the new URL.
 Once you put the new URL, Google will start to redirect the old URL to your newly added link.
 Refer below snapshot